Designer225/warp_plugin/README.md

 * Four tiers of warp drives, each with longer range and faster warp speeds.
 * New civic: Warp FTL Theory - increased chance to receive warp drive tech research choices, and AI will prefer warp drives over hyper drives.
     * An event at game start will give the option to take the civic if you haven't already have one.
 The AI will never take it.
-    * Alternatively, adding the `uses_warp_drives` to an empire will force the mod to give it (and overlord, allies, and vassals, if any) the civic at game start, and only at game start.
+    * Alternatively, adding the `uses_warp_drives` to an empire will force the mod to give it the civic at game start, and only at game start.
         * Note that only direct relations are affected, though any potential indirect relations are a moot point because usually an empire can be independent, in a federation, or a vassal, but not any combination of the three (except for hegemonic federations, but those are direct relations and thus moot), at game start.

 # Limitations